-The 2020 mosquito season was a mild one for WNV activity with significantly lower levels than in previous years.
-Ongoing public information and outreach campaigns disseminated mosquito prevention messages encouraging public participation in reporting dead birds and common mosquito breeding sources.
+Despite invasive mosquitoes, West Nile virus continues to be a top priority and the District's largest public health concern.
+Within our District area, WNV activity was relatively mild in 2021 as compared to previous years, however other parts of the state registered an active season.
+Since we know WNV is endemic to the area and residents need to do their part to protect themselves, we had ongoing public information and outreach campaigns promoting mosquito prevention messages encouraging public participation in reporting dead birds and other common mosquito breeding sources.
 The laboratory closely monitored all mosquito activity by trapping, sorting and collecting mosquito samples to determine WNV activity and where it was concentrated.
 When the disease reached levels that posed a threat for increased virus transmission to the public, control operations responded by conducting ground spraying to quickly and effectively decrease the abundance of mosquitoes.
 Field technicians also spent time looking for and treating routine mosquito breeding sources, inspecting thousands of catch basins throughout our two counties and responding to service requests from the public.
 Mosquitofish were utilized in various urban, rural and agricultural areas as a natural method of controlling mosquitoes and our ecological management department worked closely with various entities and residents to reduce mosquito populations.